ellenmliu/Interview-practice/README.md

 it?
 What did you learn?
 What challenges did you face and how did you overcome them?

-* One web application I built is Census, which is a plant tracker that accompanies the phone app made for it.
+&nbsp;&nbsp; One web application I built is Census, which is a plant tracker that accompanies the phone app made for it.
 I chose to build it so that a user can have access to their plants online and for users to have more details about the app.
 While building, I learned how to use different services, like Firebase and Heroku,